What Is The Fraction Of 15 Percent

 Before we tackle the specific problem of converting 15 percent to a fraction, let's refresh our understanding of these two crucial mathematical concepts.

 • Percentages: A percentage is a way of expressing a number as a fraction of 100.
 The word "percent" itself comes from the Latin "per centum," meaning "out of a hundred."
-Therefore, 15 percent means 15 out of 100.
+So, 15 percent means 15 out of 100.

 Converting Percentages to Fractions: A Step-by-Step Guide